cpaterno/csc-212-s18/lab-06/README.md

 ![image](https://i.imgur.com/Z5eeHrE.png)

 ### Visual showing how a factorial recursive function works.
-Example is factiorial(5)
+Example is factorial(5)

-Notice how when n is set to 5 and the code is executing, the function has the form of
+Notice how when n is set to 5 and the code is executing, the function has the form of:
 1. Base case - ( if n == 1 ) return 1;
 2. A recursive call - return n * factorial(n-1);

 ![image](https://i.imgur.com/HAgjJlu.gif)

-### Fibonocci Sequence Visualized
+### Fibonacci Sequence Visualized

 Sometimes there can be multiple base cases.
 In this example, there is a basecase for 0 and for 1

 ![image](https://i.imgur.com/rbAZFhN.gif)

-### Recursivly finding the length of a list
+### Recursively finding the length of a list

 All recursive functions need a base case otherwise there is no ending point.